emdr Therapist Christina Lafferty-Neal

 Religious Trauma Therapy

-Starting therapy can feel like a big step, especially if other approaches haven’t helped.
+Starting therapy can feel like a big step — especially if faith or family taught you to put everyone else first.
 But different doesn’t mean wrong.
-It might just mean it’s finally time for something that actually fits.
+It might just mean it’s finally time for something that truly fits you.

-If a part of you is curious about this work, consultations are always free.
+If a part of you is curious about this work, consultations are always free — no pressure, no judgment, just a real conversation.

-Fill out the contact form.
-I’ll respond no matter what.
-If I’m not the right fit, I’ll always offer a thoughtful referral to someone who might be.
+• Fill out the contact form.
+I’ll always respond.
+And if I’m not the right fit, I’ll connect you with someone who might be.

-We’ll schedule a brief phone consultation to see if we’re a good match.
-If it feels aligned, we’ll move forward with booking your first session.
+• We’ll take a few minutes to see if working together feels like a good fit.
+If it does, we’ll go ahead and schedule your first session.